Lixody/Eir/README.md

 Standard rules for Yaml files apply.

 Common error:
 Using tabs instead of spaces.
-Indentation should be done using spaces, since Yaml does not accept tabs.
+Indentation should be done using spaces.

 -----------------------
 ### External dependencies